Time in Indiana: tz database

 The tz database lists 11 time zones for Indiana, where each zone is defined as a geographic area that observed the same offsets from UTC since January 1, 1970 (the UNIX epoch).
 The diagrams in this article are colored to show these 11 zones and a key is provided below.
+Indiana is covered by the following zones in the tz database.
+Columns marked with * contain the data from zone.tab.